+Hiring the right team members can managing clients, job and projects easier and more effective.
 So how do you find these awesome team members?
 And how do you recognise good talent when you see it?
 In this article we show you some of the tips and tricks we've learned when it comes to recruiting great talent.

 Tip 1: Hire People Smarter Than Yourself

 Being "smarter" doesn't necessarily mean a person is older or more highly educated, but it means he/she looks at the world in a way you can't quite comprehend.
 Hire smart people because they are creatively invigorating, they challenge you and the way you've always done things, they invigorate the clients, and they build the company into something better.